SiliconLabsSoftware/third_party_hw_drivers_extension/app/documentation/example/sparkfun_hr_po_max30101_max32664/README.md

 - Make sure that the **Third Party Hardware Drivers** extension is installed.
 If not, follow [this documentation](https://github.com/SiliconLabs/third_party_hw_drivers_extension/blob/master/README.md#how-to-add-to-simplicity-studio-ide)

-- Third-party Hardware Drivers Extension must be enabled for the project to install "MAX30101 & MAX32664 - Pulse Oximeter and Heart Rate Sensor (Sparkfun)" component
+- **Third Party Hardware Drivers** extension must be enabled for the project to install "MAX30101 & MAX32664 - Pulse Oximeter and Heart Rate Sensor (Sparkfun)" component

 ## How It Works ##